actions/actions-runner-controller/docs/detailed-docs.md

 Once you set up the service account, all you need is to add `serviceAccountName` and `fsGroup` to any pods that use the IAM-role enabled service account.

+`fsGroup` needs to be set to the UID of the `runner` Linux user that runs the runner agent (and dockerd in case you use dind-runner).
+For anyone using an Ubuntu 20.04 runner image it's `1000` and for Ubuntu 22.04 one it's `1001`.

 For `RunnerDeployment`, you can set those two fields under the runner spec at `RunnerDeployment.Spec.Template`:

 ```yaml